ahelmi365/udacityWebDev/fend-refresh-2019/projects/weather-journal-app/README.md

 ## Overview

-This project allows you to enter a valid Zipcode and your feeling then it shows you the tempreture in celsius in addition to todays date and your feeling
+This project allows you to enter a valid Zipcode and your feeling then it shows you the temperature in celsius in addition to todays date and your feeling

 ## Instructions